discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

 ## Clean up

-We don't want to let a this trivial lambda fire every minute, it will still incur some cost.
-So its wise to delete the event schedule rule and maybe even the lambda function it self.
+We don't want to let  this trivial lambda fire every minute, it will still incur some cost.
+So it is wise to delete the event schedule rule and maybe even the lambda function itself.

 To remove the event rule, we first need to remove associated targets, and then remove the rule.